Tank: United States

 The United States Tank Corps used tanks supplied by France and Great Britain during World War I. Production of American-built tanks had just begun when the War came to an end.

 Italy

 Italy also manufactured two Fiat 2000s towards the end of the war, too late to see service.

 Russia

-Russia independently built and trialed two prototypes early in the War; the tracked, two-man Vezdekhod and the huge Lebedenko, but neither went into production.
+Russia independently built and trialled two prototypes early in the War; the tracked, two-man Vezdekhod and the huge Lebedenko, but neither went into production.
 A tracked self-propelled gun was also designed but not produced.

 Although tank tactics developed rapidly during the war, piecemeal deployments, mechanical problems, and poor mobility limited the military significance of the tank in World War I, and the tank did not fulfil its promise of rendering trench warfare obsolete.
 Nonetheless, it was clear to military thinkers on both sides that tanks in some way could have a significant role in future conflicts.